How SHEN works

 If you watch an infant, an animal or a young child, you will clearly see them contract physically when they are startled or scared.
 The same reflex happens and is perceivable at every age and in living tissue of every species, down to a one celled amoeba which contracts when it is poked with a probe.

 ACPR is your body's way of protecting itself and minimizing tissue damage, such as from a hot stove or a broken bone's sharp ends.
 This gripping reflex is swift and usually releases as soon as the perceived threat passes.
-How fast one relaxes and how much one lets go depends on several variables, but if a painful experience is particularly shocking, intense or happens repeatedly, the physio-emotional grip releases more slowly, not completely, or sometimes not at all, and remains in the body as tension.
+How fast one relaxes and how much one lets go depends on several variables, but if a painful experience is particularly shocking, intense or happens repeatedly, the physio-emotional grip releases more slowly, not completely, and sometimes not at all, and remains in the body as tension.
 Other painful experiences produce further gripping, which layer on top of the original unreleased tension, until one is living with layers of chronic tension, much of which is held quite deeply in our bodies.

 “When connective tissue is injured, overworked or traumatized, it shortens.
 And when connective tissue shortens...nerves cannot talk optimally to the muscles, and muscles cannot talk to the greater nerve network that includes the brain.
 Messages going to and coming from the brain are short-circuited, and this message breakdown happens along the entire length of connective tissue, not just where the tissue hurts.” --Richard Rossiter